 Minimalism is everything in design.
 However, taking away all content will make your website devoid of value.
 Copy sends a message to search engines that there’s value on your website.
 To perform well it is arguably the most important factor.

 The content is what answers questions, overcomes difficulties and transforms prospective buyers into customers.

-The design principle we use to arrange content and make it readable and easy to assess is known as visual hierarchy.
+The design principle we use to arrange the content and make it readable and easy to assess is known as a visual hierarchy.

-Visual hierarchy is a way of laying out a page which prioritises aspects with varying levels of importance, so not to overwhelm a user with all elements at the same time.
+Visual hierarchy is a way of laying out a page that prioritises aspects with varying levels of importance, so as not to overwhelm a user with all elements at the same time.
 The use of font, colour, positioning and contrast all come into play.

 Website design is constantly evolving and with it so does code.
 With depreciated code comes a network of problems, from security issues to speed problems.

 The way we access websites is evolving too.
 From smartphones to tablets, laptops and traditional desktops.
 Websites are being pushed to the extremes of what they can do.
 They need to constantly mould and adapt.
 Web design is constantly evolving.

 Users are focused on goals, anything that interrupts a user from their goal is irritating and encourages them to leave.
 What’s worse is they may forget why they’re on the website in the first place and therefore go elsewhere.
 Advertisements are distracting and often intrusive.
 They only really work effectively on established major websites like news establishments and even then more and more of us are choosing to pay to go ad free or use ad blockers to get around them.